disrpt/sharedtask2023/data/zho.dep.scidtb/README.md

 [//]: # (The unified Chinese discourse dependency dataset is now composed of **SciCDTB** developed by Peking University and **SU-CDTB_{dep}** converted from CDTB developed by Soochow University.)

-The underlying data is available at https://github.com/PKU-TANGENT/UnifiedDep
+The underlying data is available at https://github.com/PKU-TANGENT/UnifiedDep but only corresponds to the SciDTB/ directory in the available data.

 ## DISRPT 2023 Shared Task Information